AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/template_projects.md

 ![](../../images/template_projects.png)

 The best way to start a new project is always to clone an existing one, like the Basic project, rather than starting completely from scratch.
-This ensures you have the correct project structure built in when it's time to compile your game.
+This ensures you have the correct project structure built in when it's time to compile your project.

 If you want to start with nothing in your project, use the `Empty` project to start.